 Visitors to the campus from other states often remark on the gnarled old oaks, of which magnificent specimens abound.
 Two species are common on campus and native to it, the evergreen live oak and the deciduous valley oak (Quercus lobata).

-The word 'quercus' means 'oak' in Latin and survives in Italian as 'quercia.'
-The prefix 'agri' refers to a field (as in agriculture).
+The word quercus means oak in Latin and survives in Italian as quercia.
+The prefix agri refers to a field (as in agriculture).
 Therefore, agrifolia means field-like leaf.
 The leaves more resemble the leaves of a holly (family Aquifoliaceae) than they do a field; so why is our favorite tree not named Q. aquifolia?

-Name derivation, genus | species: classical Latin name for the oak | according to William Stearn’s Dictionary of Plant Names, agrifolia means "with rough or scabby leaves."
-Possible root words are the Latin agri, “a field,” and the Greek agri or agro, "fierce or wild,” from which the Latin meaning probably descends.
+Name derivation: Quercus – classical Latin name for the oak. agrifolia – “with rough or scabby leaves” according to William Stearn’s Dictionary of Plant Names.
+Possible root words are the Latin agri, “a field,” and the Greek agri or gro, “fierce or wild,” from which the Latin meaning probably descends.
 Since folium and folius are Latin, and Greek and Latin were generally not mixed to form words, the Latin root would probably be the most likely.
-I have no idea how Stearn came up with the meaning . . . [from California Plant Names.
+I have no idea how Stearn came up with the meaning… – from California Plant Names.